Neal Tivis

-Neal Tivis (born November 18, 1988) is an American former professional football offensive lineman who played in the Arena Football League (AFL).
-He played college football at Abilene Christian University.
+Neal Tivis (born November 18, 1988) is an American former professional football player who was an offensive lineman in the Arena Football League (AFL).
+He played college football for the Abilene Christian Wildcats.
 He was a member of the Utah Blaze and Philadelphia Soul of the AFL, and the Beijing Lions of the China Arena Football League (CAFL).

 Early life

-Tivis was born in Sanger, Texas where he played as a defensive lineman on the Sanger High School football team.
+Tivis was born in Sanger, Texas, where he played as a defensive lineman on the Sanger High School football team.
 During the 2006 season, Tivis recorded 48 tackles, 7 sacks and 1 pass breakup.
 He made first team All-District 8-3A offensive tackle and defensive end.
 Tivis was also a first team All-Area selection and a Class 3A honorable mention All-State pick before graduating in 2007.

 College career

-Tivis played for the Abilene Christian Wildcats from 2007 to 2011.
+Tivis played for the Wildcats at Abilene Christian University from 2007 to 2011.
 He was the team's starter his final two years and helped the Wildcats to 39 wins.
-He played in 47 games during his career including 23 starts at tackle.
+He played in 47 games during his career, including 23 starts at tackle.
 Tivis was named Second Team All-Lone Star Conference as a junior and First Team All-Lone Star Conference as a senior.